NYU-DiffusionMRI/SMI/README.md

 ## Overview: The Standard Model of diffusion in white matter

-# Statememt on GM

 Over the last 15-20 years, multiple approaches aimed to model the physics of water diffusion in white matter have relied on similar assumptions.
 This led to the unifying framework dubbed Standard Model (SM) of diffusion in WM as formulated in ([Novikov et al., 2019](https://doi.org/10.1002/mrm.27101)).
 In a nutshell, this model disentangles signal contributions from different structures, i.e. compartments, present in a white matter voxel.

 <img width="1657" alt="kernel_wEqConvolution_v2" src="https://user-images.githubusercontent.com/54751227/152564788-fc6a0fe0-1002-4354-b75e-3f962303a9ad.png">

-### Assumption page 'paragraph'

 Briefly, axons (and possibly glial processes) are represented by impermeable zero-radius cylinders (the so-called “sticks”) arranged in locally coherent fiber fascicles.
 The diffusion in the extra-axonal space of each fascicle is assumed to be Gaussian and described by an axially symmetric diffusion tensor.
-The third, optional tissue compartment is the cerebro-spinal fluid (CSF).
+The third, optional tissue compartment is the cerebro-spinal fluid.
 Such multicomponent fascicles (also called kernel) are distributed in a voxel according to an arbitrary fiber orientation distribution function (ODF).
 All fascicles in a voxel are assumed to have the same compartment fractions and diffusivities, and differ from each other only by orientation.

 The SM encompasses a number of WM models made of anisotropic Gaussian compartments with axons represented by sticks ([Kroenke et al., 2004]( https://doi.org/10.1002/mrm.20260); [Jespersen et al., 2007](https://doi.org/10.1016/j.neuroimage.2006.10.037), [2010](https://doi.org/10.1016/j.neuroimage.2009.08.053); [Fieremans et al., 2011](https://doi.org/10.1016/j.neuroimage.2011.06.006); [Zhang et al., 2012](https://doi.org/10.1016/j.neuroimage.2012.03.072); [Sotiropoulos et al., 2012](https://doi.org/10.1016/j.neuroimage.2012.01.056); [Jensen et al., 2016](https://doi.org/10.1016/j.neuroimage.2015.09.049); [Jelescu et al., 2016a](https://doi.org/10.1002/nbm.3450); [Kaden et al., 2016](https://doi.org/10.1016/j.neuroimage.2016.06.002); [Reisert et al., 2017](https://doi.org/10.1016/j.neuroimage.2016.09.058); [Novikov et al., 2018](https://doi.org/10.1016/j.neuroimage.2018.03.006); [Veraart et al., 2018](https://doi.org/10.1016/j.neuroimage.2017.09.030), to mention a few).
 From the SM point of view, earlier models impose constraints either on compartment parameters or the functional form of the fiber ODF; such constraints improve robustness but may introduce biases into the estimation of remaining parameters.

 For more details please look at our recent publication: [Reproducibility of the Standard Model of diffusion in white matter on clinical MRI systems, (2022), ArXiv](https://arxiv.org/), or Section 3 in this review by [Novikov et al. (2018)](https://doi.org/10.1002/nbm.3998).

+#### Assumptions in a nutshell
+- Sufficient coarse-graining for Gaussian diffusion at the compartment level (thus, no time-dependence)
+- Negligible water exchange between compartments
+- No assumptions on compartments' diffusivities
+- No assumptions on the functional form of the ODF

+Note that this model does not apply to gray matter, where exchange and the presence of soma exchange cannot be ignored.

 <br>